 Ingredients

-• 3 TB butter unsalted is best, or extra virgin olive oil for a dairy-free option
+• 3 tablespoons butter or 1 tablespoon extra virgin olive oil

 • 1 medium onion diced